Super-Sujay/advance-selenium-framework/README.md

 ## Features
  - Page object model implementation (refer to the src/test/java folder for more reference).
- - Execution of tests using suite files (refer to the src/test/resources/suitefiles folder for more reference).
+ - Execution of tests using suite files.
- - Data handling using Excel(.xlsx) files as well as CSV(.csv) files (refer to the src/test/resources folder for more reference).
+ - Data handling using Excel(.xlsx) files as well as CSV(.csv) files.
  - Parallel execution of tests.
  - Ability to connect to an external selenium grid.
  - Ability to connect to a web based application using proxy settings.